RaoulSchikora/compiler/README.md

     $ ../scripts/run_asm_test.sh

+## Usage

+Use the generated `mcc` app to compile mC-programs as follows:

+    $ ./mcc test.mc

+See `mcc -h` for more info about command line arguments.
+For intermediate stages of the compilation pipeline printers are provided, see [development notes](docs/development_notes.md) for more details.

-# Known Issues
+## Known Issues

-## Compiler warning
+### Compiler warning

 Since the unit test matches any grammar rule, there are 5 reduce/reduce-conflicts.
-These will however not arise, when the testing mode isn't specified, because the parser can only match the unit-test grammar rule when a dedicated global variable is set (which can't happen due to user input).
+These will however not arise, when the testing mode isn't specified, because the parser can only match the unit-test grammar rule when a dedicated variable is set (which can only happen when the function is called via the library API, not when parsing input from `mcc`).